The benefits of aloe vera were once more widely known than they are today.

 Healthy collagen levels are also a key component behind healthy, young-looking skin.

-Furthermore, aloe gel may aid in the removal of dead skin cells and acne.
+If that wasn’t enough, aloe gel may also aid in the removal of dead skin cells and acne.
 A 2014 study found that combining conventional acne cream with aloe gel was significantly more effective than acne medication alone.

 All of this shouldn’t come as too much of a surprise.